tensorflow/tensorflow/g3doc/OpDefinitions.md

 As to whether we should define the predicate using a single `CPred` wrapping the whole expression, multiple `CPred`s with predicate combiners, or a single `CPred` "invoking" a function, there are no clear-cut criteria.
-Defining using `CPred` and predicate combiners is preferrable since it exposes more information (instead hiding all the logic behind a C++ function) into the op definition spec so that it can pontentially drive more auto-generation cases.
+Defining using `CPred` and predicate combiners is preferable since it exposes more information (instead hiding all the logic behind a C++ function) into the op definition spec so that it can potentially drive more auto-generation cases.
 But it will require a nice library of common predicates as the building blocks to avoid the duplication, which is being worked on right now.